 The Secretary should be notified of items of business for the Senate three and a half weeks in advance of its meeting (timetable for submission of papers to the Senate in 2017/18).
 Senate business is considered by the Senate Steering Committee at its meeting ten days in advance of the meeting of the Senate.
 One single-sided and twenty-five double-sided stapled copies of papers for consideration by the Senate Steering Committee should be submitted to Phil Griffiths in the Academic Registrar's Office no later than midday on the Wednesday in advance of the meeting.

 Dates of meetings of the Senate can be found within the University Committee Timetable.

-Standing Orders of the Senate were approved at a meeting of the Senate held on 1 February 2017 (minute 49/16-17).
+Standing Orders of the Senate were approved at the meeting of the Senate held on 24 January 2018.